Spin dependent analysis of homogeneous and inhomogeneous exciton decoherence in magnetic fields: Sample and Experimental Setup

 \section{Sample and Experimental Setup}

 A multiple QW heterostructure was grown via molecular-beam epitaxy on an undoped GaAs(100) substrate, consisting of twenty QWs with individual width of $55 \text{ \AA}$ and Al$_{0.36}$Ga$_{0.64}$As barriers with individual thickness of $\sim 300 \text{ \AA}$ - thick enough to avoid carrier tunneling between consecutive wells.
-Continuous-wave PL measurements were performed by means of a confocal microscope with samples placed inside a magneto-optical cryostat (Attocube/Attodry 1000), with temperatures ranging from $3.6 \text{ K}$ to $80 \text{ K}$, and magnetic fields up to $6 \text{ T}$.
-Time-resolved PL as a function of the magnetic field was also measured at the lowest temperature.
-A linear polarized diode laser (PicoQuant LDH Series) were used as an excitation source ($\lambda = 730 \text{ nm}$) at a repetition rate of $80 \text{ MHz}$ focused on a spot diameter of $\sim 1 \ \text{\textmu m}$.
-A set of polarizers was used in order to identify the correspondent sigma plus ($\sigma^{+}$) and minus ($\sigma^{-}$) optical component emissions from the sample, which were dispersed by a $75 \text{ cm}$ spectrometer (Andor / Shamrock), detected in continuous wave mode by a Silicon CCD (Andor / Idus) and in time-resolved mode by a hybrid PMT (PicoQuant) and a time-correlated single-photon counting device (PicoHarp 300).
+Continuous-wave PL measurements were performed at temperatures ranging from $3.6 \text{ K}$ up to $80 \text{ K}$ by means of a confocal microscope with samples placed inside a magneto-optical cryostat (Attocube/Attodry 1000).
+Magnetic fields up to $6 \text{ T}$ were applied at cryogenic temperatures.
+A linear polarized diode laser (PicoQuant LDH Series) was used as an excitation source ($\lambda = 730 \text{ nm}$) focused on a spot diameter of $\sim 1 \ \text{\textmu m}$.
+A set of polarizers was used in order to identify the correspondent sigma plus ($\sigma^{+}$) and minus ($\sigma^{-}$) optical component emissions from the sample, which were magnified into a $\sim 50 \ \text{\textmu m}$ optical fiber acting as a pinhole, dispersed by a $75 \text{ cm}$ spectrometer (Andor / Shamrock), and detected by a Silicon charge-coupled device (Andor / Idus).